Moka Pot: Italian Lifestyle in Your Kitchen

 | Coffee | Freshly ground (medium-fine, like fine table salt) |

 | Water | Hot!
-(Filling with boiling water drastically shortens the brewing time) |
+(Filling with boiling water drastically shortens brewing time) |

-| Amount | Water up to the valve level, coffee flat with the rim of the basket (no tamping!) |
+| Quantity | Water up to the valve level, coffee level with the edge of the basket (no tamping!) |

-| Time | About 2β4 minutes (depending on the size of the Moka Pot) |
+| Time | About 2–4 minutes (depending on the size of the Moka Pot) |

 Anatomy of the Moka: Why hot water is fundamental?

 The biggest mistake: Most of us fill the Moka Pot with cold water.
-Before such water boils inside, the aluminum or steel walls of the pot heat up to enormous temperatures, literally "frying" the dry coffee in the basket.
+Before such water boils inside, the aluminum or steel walls of the pot heat up to extreme temperatures, literally "frying" the dry coffee in the basket.
 The result?
-Unpleasant tobacco bitterness and a burnt aftertaste.
-By filling the bottom reservoir with hot water, you shorten this process to a minimum and protect the flavor of the bean.
+Unpleasant, tobacco-like bitterness and a burnt aftertaste.

 Step-by-Step Instructions (The Pro Way)